What Happens if Your ETF Closes?

 What happens if my ETF closes?

-You generally have two options for retrieving your principal:
+You generally have two options for retrieving your investment:

-• Consider immediate liquidation: Selling your shares before the closure date allows you to reinvest the principal more quickly because the standard settlement for ETFs traded on national exchanges will move to just one business day from two on May 28, 2024.
-You'll hopefully receive the bid price when you sell, which is typically slightly less than the value of the fund's underlying investments.
+• Consider selling: Selling your shares before the closure date allows you to reinvest more quickly because the standard settlement for ETFs traded on national exchanges is just one business day.
+You'll likely receive the bid price when you sell, which is generally slightly less than the value of the fund's underlying investments.

 Discover more from Onward